Step 1: Complete Paraeducator Courses I, II, and III

 - Visit AEA Learning Online where you'll find facilitated, online courses and self-paced modules.
 These flexible solutions allow users to complete mandatory trainings or paraeducator certificate renewal requirements.
 (Here are the Top Five Self-Paced Courses available in AEA Learning Online.)

 For renewals, the Iowa Board of Educational Examiners accepts licensure renewal credits from an approved Iowa provider such as the AEA system, ISEA, or PEI or undergraduate or graduate college credits from a regionally-accredited institution.
 If you choose an out-of-state program, college semester hour credits must be earned (not CEUs or staff development).
 Credits need to be earned after the issue date of the current license, or be no more than five years old if the license is expired.
-Credits should be relevant to education.

 Adding Substitute Authorization to Paraeducator Certification